-The school must keep a record of all formal complaints, the actions taken to resolve the complaint and the stage at which it was resolved.
+The provision must keep a record of all formal complaints, the actions taken to resolve the complaint and the stage at which it was resolved.
 These records will be kept only for as long as is considered to be reasonably necessary in the circumstances.

-Appendix 1: Complaint Form

-Your name:
+Wrap Around Care/ Holiday Camp Complaints Form

+The Name

-Pupil's name (if relevant):
+Pupil's Name (if relevant)

-Your relationshi p to the

-pupil (if relevan t):
+The relationship to the pupil (if relevant)

-Address:

-Day time teleph one number:

-Evening telepho ne number:

-Please state whe ether your compla int concerns a school (if so, please na ame the school) or the Trust.

-Please give cond ise details of your complaint (including dates, names o f witnesses etc.)
+Please give details of the complaint.

-to allow the matter to be fully investigated.

-• ady taken to try and resolve your cor nplaint? i.e., whom have you
+What action, if any, have you already taken to try and resolve the complaint.
+(Who did you speak to and what

-spoken to and what was the outcome?
+was the response)?

 What actions do you feel might resolve the problem at this stage?

+, 0,

 Are you attaching any paperwork?
-If so, please give details.
+If so, please give of letails.

-Signature:
+Circuit and

+Signed:

 Date:

-Official use

-Date received: Date acknowledgement sent:

-Received by: Sent by:
+Office Use:

-Complaint referred to: Date:
+Date acknowledgement sent: Complaint referred to: By whom: Date: